hansheng-zhang/EV-analysis/README.md

 The visualizer uses the csv file to parse through it's data, so make sure its in the same folder!

 [![Visualization Demo](https://img.youtube.com/vi/9fW47XwXoVg/0.jpg)](https://www.youtube.com/watch?v=9fW47XwXoVg)
+(This is a demo video, click it to see the visualizer in action!)

 # Repo Format
 The format of this GitHub repo is as follows.
 It holds all the python module we developed to not reuse code `Graphs.py`, the final juypter notebook(`visualization.ipynb`) that holds all visualizations, and a pdf copy of the slides we presented